Who We Are

 Like its home city, in the years and seasons since, Good Shepherd has continued to grow into what is, now, one of the twenty largest Episcopal churches in the United States.
 While this large scale of member households makes possible ministries and initiatives of extraordinary breadth, depth, and consequence, the congregation maintains an authentic sense of community, where a newcomer may expect a warm and genuine welcome, and where long-tenured parishioners can expect to be known and remembered.

 From this foundation, Good Shepherd sustains a high bar for dignity and beauty in worship, excellence in preaching, care of its flock, and outreach to its community.
 These commitments have found tangible expression in the parish’s recent campaign to Build The Beloved Community, which has redeveloped its founding campus’ facilities and expanded the congregation’s ministry to a second campus, Good Shepherd on the Hill.
-Now engaged in continuous construction for nearly three years and across these two locations, Good Shepherd has positioned itself for a future as vital as its fond history: a loving community of faith, under the banner of The Episcopal Church, and in the name of Jesus Christ.
+After nearly continuous construction for nearly three years and across these two locations, Good Shepherd has positioned itself for a future as vital as its fond history: a loving community of faith, under the banner of The Episcopal Church, and in the name of Jesus Christ.
+Now we look forward to celebrating our 75th Anniversary in 2019.

 The Episcopal Church of the Good Shepherd (GS) organized